 File the Child Guardianship Papers

-If you need to be responsible for a child for longer than 6 months, you can file papers to ask the court to be appointed the guardian.
+If the parents will not agree to make you the guardian, you can file papers to go to court and ask the judge to appoint you as the guardian.
 There are a number of forms you must fill out to open a case.
 The forms will tell the judge about you, anyone who wants to be a co-guardian with you, the children you are asking to be the guardian over, their parents, and why the guardianship is needed.
 Read on for more information about the forms you must complete and how to open a case.

 Serve the Child's Relatives